Foreign National Employee Status

 J-1 Exchange Visitor Status

-This page is for current and new J-1 scholars and student interns who already have an approved program with WashU and a DS-2019.
+Current and new J-1 scholars and student interns who already have an approved program with WashU and a DS-2019 must maintain J-1 status.
 The information provided in this section is intended for J-1 exchange visitors sponsored by WashU.
-If you are sponsored by a different organization, it is essential that you contact them with questions. […]
+If you are sponsored by a different organization, be sure to contact them with questions.
+If you […]

 MyOISS Platform for Students

-MyOISS is a technology platform used by WashU’s Office for International Students and Scholars (OISS) to assist and interact with F-1 and J-1 students throughout their time as a student at WashU and beyond.
-MyOISS is the primary tool you will use to request and access immigration documents and to maintain your immigration status while […]
+WashU’s Office for International Students and Scholars (OISS) uses the MyOISS technology platform to assist and interact with F-1 and J-1 students throughout their time as students at WashU and beyond.
+MyOISS is the primary tool you will use to request and access immigration documents.
+You will also use it to maintain your immigration status […]

 Contact Information Reporting Requirement